bxcd/pyname/readme.md

 # pyname

-Custom utility functions for bulk editing of filenames.
+Custom utility functions for bulk revision of filenames.

 Made with Python.